The Difference Between a Freelancer, Agency, and Animation Studio

 Here’s the honest truth:

-• Freelancers look cheaper until scope grows out of control
+Freelancers look cheaper until scope quietly grows.

 Time trade-offs

-• Agencies are slower but very strategic
+• Agencies are strategic but slower

 • Studios are optimized for production realities